 Find out more below about the I-20 application for an F-1 visa.

-F-1 visa status allows you to remain in the U.S. as long as you are a properly registered full-time student.
-It permits you to work on campus during your program of study.
-You may also be eligible for off-campus employment, Curricular Practical Training (CPT), or Optional Practical Training (OPT) during your program and after completing your first academic year.
-To apply for an F-1 visa, you must obtain an I-20 Certificate of Eligibility form from the Middlebury Institute of International Studies.
-To obtain the I-20, please complete the I-20 application.
+The F-1 visa status allows you to remain in the U.S. as long as you are a properly registered full-time student and maintaining your status.
+It permits you to work on-campus during your program of study.
+You might also be eligible for off-campus employment, Curricular Practical Training (CPT), or Optional Practical Training (OPT) during your program and after completing your first academic year.
+To apply for an F-1 visa, you must obtain a Form I-20, Certificate of Eligibility, from the Middlebury Institute of International Studies.

 If you are currently studying in the U.S. on an F-1 or other student visa, please be sure to indicate that on your I-20 application, as special procedures for completing the I-20 transfer process will apply.

 If you have any questions about the process of obtaining a Form I-20, please contact us at email@example.com